botworld-wiki/beatburger.github.io/_bots/lobbie.md

 ---

 ### Suggested AI build
-BACAA - Damage Build.
+Option 1: BACAA - Full Damage Build.

-BACBA - Combo Build with Froggy.
+Option 2: BACBA - Combo Build with Froggy (or poison missile).
 Stick them together with Froggy.
 With lobbie's Ult plus Froggy's Ult you can create a poison pit.

+Option 3: BBCBB - A different build for Lobbie with 2 botpack power.